WalkthroughJS/Angular1-part5-Directives/README.md

 After you save and refresh the page, you'll notice that the string "stuff" shows up on the page.
 Awesome!
 So we were able to pass a string into a directive.
 Let's move on to passing a two-way data binding scope variable into the directive.

 Let' start by adding another key to the scope object in the directive.
 Let's call it `binder`, then let's add "=" as the value so we can make the directive expect a scope variable from the parent controller.
+I also added `\n` (new line) characters to make it a little easier to read.
 ```text
 app.directive('myFirstDirective', function() {
   return {